 It can be worrying to find an unidentified lump or bump anywhere on your body, but this is especially true when it comes to identifying a bump forming under eye.
-Not only are eye bumps extremely painful, but they may either be harmless or dangerous without much variation in appearance.
-If you are concerned about a bump on your eye but don’t want to rush to the emergency room unnecessarily, keep reading!
-We’ve compiled everything you need to know about identifying and treating eye bumps.
+Not only can eye bumps be extremely painful, but they may be either harmless or dangerous without much visible difference in appearance.
+Whether you’ve noticed a white bump under eye, a big bump under your eye, or general swelling in the bump under eye area, it helps to know what you’re dealing with before deciding on next steps.
+We’ve compiled everything you need to know about identifying and treating eye bumps so you can make an informed decision about your care.

 What is the Small Bump Under My Eye?

 Like many skin conditions, eye bumps and their causes can be difficult to differentiate from one another.
 And while some issues can give cause for concern, others are simply unsightly or uncomfortable inconveniences.
-Here are some common types of bumps under the eye:
+If you’ve ever asked yourself “why is there a big bump under my eye?” or “why bump under eye keeps coming back?”, the answer often lies in one of the following common conditions.

 Milia

-• Milia bumps are harmless, small bumps that typically appear on the skin surrounding the eye.
-Milia bumps are formed by keratin buildup that becomes trapped in the skin; these bumps are usually skin-colored but can be white or yellow-toned as well.
-Although milia are not the same thing as acne, people who are prone to clogged pores are more likely to develop milia than others.
-In many cases, milia bumps resolve on their own within a few months, but persistent cases may require treatment.
-Common courses of treatment for milia include chemical exfoliation of the skin, doctor removal with needle or laser extraction, and cryotherapy.
+Milia bumps are harmless, small bumps that typically appear on the skin surrounding the eye.
+They are formed by keratin buildup that becomes trapped beneath the skin and are usually skin-colored, though they can appear white or yellow-toned, which is why they are frequently confused with a white bump under eye.
+Although milia are not the same as acne, people who are prone to clogged pores are more likely to develop them.
+In many cases, milia resolve on their own within a few months, but persistent cases may require treatment.
+Common courses of treatment include chemical exfoliation, doctor removal with needle or laser extraction, and cryotherapy.

 Stye

-• Styes are typically found along the lash line in the form of a small, inflamed, red bump.
+Styes are typically found along the lash line in the form of a small, inflamed, red bump.
 They are generally caused by a bacterial infection and can become extremely painful.
-People with blepharitis, rosacea, and seborrheic dermatitis are at an increased risk for developing styes, but anyone can get a stye under their eye.
-Medical treatment is usually necessary to treat a stye, and surgical intervention may be necessary if it begins affecting your vision.
-Sleeping in eye makeup or contact lenses may make you more susceptible to styes, so take care to remove these carefully before you go to bed.
+People with blepharitis, rosacea, and seborrheic dermatitis are at an increased risk for developing styes, but anyone can develop one in the bump under eye area.
+Medical treatment is usually necessary, and surgical intervention may be required if the stye begins affecting vision.
+Sleeping in eye makeup or contact lenses may increase your susceptibility, so take care to remove these before bed.

 Chalazia

-• Chalazia tend to look like styes, but these eyelid bumps are not formed by bacteria infections; instead, they are caused by a blocked oil glandcalled the meibomian glandthat eventually begins to swell.
-Unlike styes, chalazia tend to clear up on their own within a few weeks, but especially large or persistent bumps may require medical attention.
+Chalazia tend to look like styes, but these eyelid bumps are not caused by bacterial infections.
+Instead, they result from a blocked oil gland, called the meibomian gland, that eventually begins to swell.
+Unlike styes, chalazia tend to clear up on their own within a few weeks, though especially large or persistent bumps may require medical attention.

 Pimples

-• Although most bumps along the eye tend to be styes or chalazia bumps, there are some rare cases of acne lesions under the eye, usually appearing in the form of a whitehead.
+Although most bumps along the eye tend to be styes or chalazia, there are rare cases of acne lesions under the eye, usually appearing as a whitehead.
+This is another reason why a white bump under eye is not always a cause for alarm, it may simply be a pimple.
 If you wear glasses, you may notice a pimple where the frame rests on your face.
-You should be careful not to use traditional topical acne treatments around the eye area, as it can be too irritating and cause more problems.
+Avoid using traditional topical acne treatments in the eye area, as they can cause significant irritation and worsen the condition.

 Xanthelasma

-• This condition presents in the form of yellow, bumpy patches on the inner corners of your upper eyelid or around your eyes.
-It is not usually harmful, but it might be an indicator of possible heart disease.
-Because of this, you should get this checked by a doctor as soon as possible.
-Certain groups that are at higher risk of developing xanthelasma, including: smokers, obese people, women, high blood pressure sufferers, diabetics, and people of Asian descent.
+This condition presents as yellow, bumpy patches on the inner corners of the upper eyelid or around the eyes.
+It is not usually harmful on its own, but it can be an indicator of possible heart disease, which is why anyone who notices this type of bump under eye area should see a doctor promptly.
+Groups at higher risk of developing xanthelasma include smokers, individuals with obesity, women, those with high blood pressure, diabetics, and people of Asian descent.

 Common Symptoms of an Eye Bump